shanaithal/Demo_Projects/README.md

-# Demo_Projects
+# Example Projects
-Demo_Projects using new technologies
+Example Projects using different frameworks and concepts